alex-ross/alex-ross.github.io/_posts/2014-09-21-input-fields-in-rake-task.md

 ![/img/posts/2014-09-21/result.gif](/img/posts/2014-09-21/result.gif)

-Remember, you can add as many customers as you want. `STDIN` is pure ruby so this example could be applied to ruby scripts.
+Remember, you can add as many customers as you want. `STDIN` is pure ruby so this example could be applied to other ruby scripts as well.